 We are a hub and event series centering self-identified women/femmes/transwomen and gender-non-conforming People of Color who do food-based work.
 We create safe spaces for community building and exchange.
 We hope to generate and support thriving, socially responsible food centered organizations, businesses, and cultural practices.

-Our series of skill shares, workshops and culminating symposium will cover the following topics:
+Our series of skill shares, workshops and annual symposium cover:

 Branding, marketing, and social media

 After specializing in affordable and low-income housing, Valeria Velazquez Duenas founded her private chef and catering project Cocina House to provide healthful meals across Los Angeles.
 Her culinary foundation rests on family knowledge, personal study, certification in Holistic Nutrition, and training in plant based cuisine.
 As Cocina House has evolved, Duenas has participated in event curation and local performative events and exhibits, most recently in Pacific Standard Time LA/LA.
 Dueñas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included work on youth project Girls United: Haiti Through Our Eyes, in Port Au Prince, Haiti.
 When not focused on Across Our Kitchen Tables, Valeria works to make farmers’ markets more accessible and affordable with SEE-LA.